JosephYostos/Compliance-workshop/07-Alerts/assignment.md

 Calico supports global alerts to notify security and operations teams about unsanctioned or suspicious activity.

-Alerts can be configured either through the CLI or through the Calico Cloud UI.
+Alerts can be configured either through the CLI or through the Calico Cloud.
 In this section we will configure 3 different alerts:

 - Alerts on configuration change
 - Alerts on restricted dns access